rbisdorff/Digraph3/docSphinx/tutorial.rst

    *Figure 4*: Two isomorphic kernels of the random 3-regular graph instance

 All symmteric digraphs admid MISs, hence also kernels.

-It is worthwhile noticing that the **maximal matchings** of a graph correspond bijectively to the **kernels of its line graph** (see the :py:class:`graphs.LineGraph` class).
+It is worthwhile noticing that the **maximal matchings** of a graph correspond bijectively to its line graph's **kernels** (see the :py:class:`graphs.LineGraph` class).

 >>> from graphs import CycleGraph
 >>> c8 = CycleGraph(order=8)